Currybon30/canada-immigration-consultant/README.md

 Live Demo: https://iris-canada.streamlit.app/

+**Note:**
-**Note:** This is a demonstration deployment.
-Usage may be rate-limited.
+- Designed for demonstration purposes; usage may be rate-limited
+- Hosted on a free-tier cloud service
+- May experience cold starts after periods of inactivity

 ### Installation
 <b><i>1.
 Clone the repository: </i></b>